Anti-Money Laundering / Know Your Customer Policy of bitwallet Services

 4.3 Suspicious Transaction Reporting

 Bitwallet staff must report suspicions concerning any Customer, the source of funds or a transaction immediately to the Compliance Officer, who shall be responsible for determining next steps, documenting the disposition of the case and reporting suspicious activities to the appropriate authorities (as necessary).
-The report must be made to the Suspicious Transaction Reporting Office, under the Commercial Affairs Department of the Singapore Police Force, as soon as it is reasonably practicable after the matter comes to the Compliance Officer's attention.
+The report must be made to the Suspicious Transaction Reporting Office, under the Commercial Affairs Department of the Local police Force, as soon as it is reasonably practicable after the matter comes to the Compliance Officer's attention.

 By raising such suspicions with the Compliance Manager, a Bitwallet staff will discharge his/her legal duty to make a report and the Compliance Manager will then take on responsibility for escalating the issue as appropriate.